dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

         <p>DCE frame list</p>
     </div>

-2. Fast mode
+2. Fast mode - Reduce the decode time consumption by decoding sliced frames.

     DCE fast mode can reduce the time consumption on decoding.
 In the fast mode, DCE will cut frames into small pieces.
 This process largely reduces the scan area size for decoders, which sharply decreases the decoding time consumption.

-3. Frame filter
+3. Frame filter - Skip blurry frames and optimize decode process.

     DCE frame filter will discard the blurry frames before decoders start decoding on the video stream.
 If frame filter is enabled, the filtered frames will be stored in the DCE frame list for further decode process.

-4. Camera Control
+4. Camera Control - Multiple camera settings to reach personalize requirements.

     DCE is a highly completed camera module that provides a series of camera control APIs that help users on making personalized settings.
 The camera control APIs include focus control, zoom control, and other basic camera control.